Laura Papo Bohoreta: "La mužer sefardi de Bosna" (1931) and other dramas of the 1930s

-In 1931, upon the encouragement of Vite Kajon, a great Yugoslav and Sarajevo intellectual writer, she wrote the monograph "The Sephardic Woman in Bosnia" (La mužer sefardi de Bosna), based on the 1916 article by Bernadzikowska-Belovic, later translated into Bosnian by Muhamed Nezirovic ("Sefardska žena u Bosni").
+In 1931, upon the encouragement of Vite Kajon, a great Yugoslav and Sarajevo intellectual writer, she wrote the monograph "The Sephardic Woman in Bosnia" (La mužer sefardi de Bosna), based on the 1916 article by Bernadzikowska-Belovic, later translated into Bosnian by late professor Muhamed Nezirović ("Sefardska žena u Bosni").
 In her book, Laura detailed the customs, the way of dressing, cooking, virtue, and the defect of the Sephardic woman, emphasizing traditional values that should not be forgotten, but at the same time encouraging women to adapt to the current situation and to accept the demands the modern society places on them.

-During the 1930s, Laura wrote seven dramas: the single-act "Sometimes" (Avia de ser), "Patience of the Couples Worth" (La pasjensija vale mučo), "Past times" (Tjempos pasados), the drama in three acts "My Eyes" (Ožos mios), and three drama of social content in three acts "The Mother and the Blind of Good" (Esterka, Shuegra ni de baro buena) and "The Brotherhood of the stepmother, the name speaks enough "(Hermandat Madrasta el nombre le abasta).
+During the 1930s, Laura wrote seven dramas: the single-act "Sometimes" (Avia de ser), "Patience of the Couples Worth" (La pasjensija vale mučo), "Past times" (Tjempos pasados), the drama in three acts "My Eyes" (Ožos mios), and three drama of social content in three acts "The Mother and the Blind of Good" (Esterka, Shuegra ni de baro buena) and "The Brotherhood of the Stepmother, the Name Speaks Enough "(Hermandat Madrasta el nombre le abasta).

-Laura Papo wrote in Ladino when the language was declining.
+Laura Papo wrote in Judaeo-Spanish when the language was declining.
 She renewed and adapted expressions to the spirit of the time and succeeded in her writings to establish a connection between the young people of the community and the language in which their forefathers spoke.
 Papo collaborated with the youth theatre group of the Sarajevo community, Matathias, which performed her plays.
-In this, she argued, she was struggling with "linguistic assimilation."
+In this, she argued, she was struggling with "linguistic assimilation".
 Her writings were written in three languages.
 In general, her publications, articles, and plays for the local audience were in Serbo-Croatian with elements of Castilian, which helped to spread her works.
 In her personal writings, Papo wrote in mixed Castilian and Serbo-Croatian, but wrote in Castilian in her formal writings for foreigners.

 She intended to teach women through familiar and frequent situations in each family, such as how to live, how to overcome current problems and meet the needs of both the family and society.
 Every woman can be a mother and work outside the home, without the bother of conscience, while respecting the Sephardic tradition.
 It should be kept in mind the fact that Laura lived in the Balkans in the period before, during, and after the First World War, and between the two wars, during the Great Depression and the fascist persecution of the Jews.